openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 }
 ```

-RP MUST use custom URI scheme `openid://` as the `authorization_endpoint` to construct the request.
-Self-Issued OPs invoked via `openid://` MUST set issuer identifier, or `iss` Claim in the ID Token to `https://self-issued.me/v2`.
+RP MUST use custom URI scheme `openid:` as the `authorization_endpoint` to construct the request.
+Self-Issued OPs invoked via `openid:` MUST set issuer identifier, or `iss` Claim in the ID Token to `https://self-issued.me/v2`.

-Note that the request using custom URI scheme `openid://` will open only Self-Issued OPs as native apps, and does not support Self-Issued OPs as web applications.
+Note that the request using custom URI scheme `openid:` will open only Self-Issued OPs as native apps, and does not support Self-Issued OPs as web applications.
 For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).

 ### Dynamic Self-Issued OpenID Provider Discovery Metadata {#dynamic-siop-metadata}